 Music has enveloped his life from the start.
 Mike was involved in concert band and chorus as a kid.
-His mother Donna Marie Chmiel (church singer/guitarist/pianist with 40+ years of performing) played music at home all the time.
-To say the least, playing music is a major part of his life.
+He slept with the radio next to his head.
 As an adult Michael has performed in the hard rock band Theica, acoustic duo Oceanic Melody, folk punk duo A Pair Of Unpleasant Gentlemen, and since 2018 as a solo artist.
 He and his bands have played venues like the Kings Rook Club in Erie, PA, Tralf Music Hall in Buffalo, NY, Gypsy Parlor in Buffalo, NY the Free Times Café in Toronto, Ontario, and Irene’s Pub in Ottawa, Ontario.

-My solo E.P.
-“Thoughts” is available on Bandcamp, Spotify, Amazon music, iTunes,YouTube, and other popular outlets.
+My 2020 extended play “Thoughts” is available on Bandcamp, Spotify, Amazon music, iTunes,YouTube, and other popular outlets.

 My bands past and present: